Ash-T-1995/Cyber-Security/README.md

 | Web 2      | DVWA                   | 10.1.0.170 | Linux            |
 | Elk Server | Monitor Logs / Metrics | 10.0.0.4   | Linux            |

+## Automated ELK Stack Deployment

+The files in this repository were used to configure the network depicted below.

+Diagrams/Netowrk Diagram.PNG

+These files have been tested and used to generate a live ELK deployment on Azure.
+They can be used to either recreate the entire deployment pictured above.
+Alternatively, select portions of the install-elk.yml file may be used to install only certain pieces of it, such as Filebeat.

+This document contains the following details:
+- Description of the Topology
+- Access Policies
+- ELK Configuration
+  - Beats in Use
+  - Machines Being Monitored
+- How to Use the Ansible Build

 ### Access Policies